We believe that with appropriate support and perseverance, everyone can be numerate…

 Wendy is a freelance writer and communications specialist with a background in journalism and broadcasting.
 A former BBC education correspondent and Today programme reporter/presenter, Wendy has also worked both as the BBC’s Deputy Secretary and as Head of Education Policy where she developed a particular interest in adult skills.
 She has been a trustee of several charities and a complaints panel lay chair for the NHS.

-Belinda is Co-Director of the research and consulting team at New Philanthropy Capital (NPC).
-She developed NPC’s methodology for analysing charities, and now leads NPC’s work to boost the quality of charity trusteeship.
-Belinda managed NPC’s research into numeracy which resulted in the initiative to set up National Numeracy as the new charity to improve numeracy skills.
+Belinda is a non-executive advisor to charities and for-profit organisations that want to achieve a social impact.
+Before becoming a trustee of National Numeracy Belinda was a Co-Director of the research and consulting team at New Philanthropy Capital (NPC).
+She developed NPC’s methodology for analysing charities, and lead NPC’s work to boost the quality of charity trusteeship.
+Belinda managed NPC’s research into numeracy which resulted in the initiative to set up National Numeracy.
+Belinda is also a member of the Investment Committee for Nesta’s Impact Investment Fund.

 Lord Claus Moser